Medical Examinations and Inquiries: Employee Rights

 When Fitness for Duty Exams Are Permitted

-The examination must be job-related and consistent with business necessity, focused on the specific concern prompting the examination.
+The examination must relate to the job and serve a necessary business purpose, focusing on the specific concern prompting the examination.
 Random or speculative examinations without objective evidence of performance or safety concerns generally violate the ADA.

 Scope Limitations